nononovak/otwadvent2019-ctfwriteup/easter_eggs.md

 ## Easter Egg 1

 The hint first for the first easter egg was `make clean`.
 This ended up being a good clue in retrospect, but I overthought it.
 For last year's competition, going to the `/robots.txt` page gave a trail to the flag.
-However, this year it was a but more cryptic:
+However, this year it was a bit more cryptic:

 ![robots.txt page](./images/egg_robots.png)